Hemoglobin (Hb) – Functions, Importance, Normal Ranges by Gender, Age, Pregnancy & When It Becomes Risky

 When to See a Doctor

-- You have persistent fatigue or weakness
+- Fatigue or weakness persists

 - Breathing becomes difficult

-- During pregnancy, Hb falls below 10 g/dL
+- Pregnancy Hb drops below 10 g/dL

 - Hb exceeds 17.5 g/dL (men) or 15.5 g/dL (women)

-Early diagnosis helps prevent long-term complications.
+Early evaluation often prevents long-term complications.

 Important Word Explanations

-- Anemia: Condition where hemoglobin levels are too low.
+- Anemia: Condition with low hemoglobin

-- Polycythemia: Condition where hemoglobin levels are too high.
+- Polycythemia: Condition with high hemoglobin

-- Hypoxia: Low oxygen supply to tissues.
+- Hypoxia: Reduced oxygen supply to tissues

-- EPO: Kidney hormone that stimulates RBC production.
+- EPO: Kidney hormone that stimulates RBC production

-- Physiological dilution: Natural lowering of Hb during pregnancy due to increased blood volume.
+- Physiological dilution: Natural lowering of Hb during pregnancy

 ~END~